chetmurthy/ocaml-rocksdb/README.md

 `ed8fbdb560d7e646176fc697a6ba23e1f5af183a` of rocksdb, a pre-5.0
 commit-revision.
-I haven't checked if this code will compile/run against official releases (e.g. 4.3.1, 4.11.2, etc) of Rocksdb, but if if you want to use this library, pleaes contact me and I'll be happy to both check, and make any minof fixups required.
+I haven't checked if this code will compile/run against official releases (e.g. 4.3.1, 4.11.2, etc) of Rocksdb, but if if you want to use this library, please contact me and I'll be happy to both check, and make any minof fixups required.

 Once you've installed `cppffigen` and rocksdb, to install this library